Skip to main content

 To sum up, it can be said that in the contemporary world, every human to emulate the austerity, simplicity, humility, humanism, hard work, dedication, and nationalism as exhibited by India’s second prime minister.
 It would be appropriate to honour him on the birth anniversary by upholding his beliefs.
 The country must never forget the accomplishments of these individuals who paved the road for humanity and moral conduct in public service.

-During the Indo-Pak war in 1965, Lal Bahadur Shastri, the second Prime Minister of India, coined the slogan “Jai Jawan Jai Kisan” to inspire the soldiers defending the nation and the farmers producing food in times of scarcity.
-It glorifies the strength of the nation in the form of soldiers and farmers.
+During the Indo-Pak war in 1965, Lal Bahadur Shastri, coined the slogan “Jai Jawan Jai Kisan” to inspire the soldiers defending the nation and the farmers producing food in times of scarcity.
+The slogan glorifies the strength of the nation in the form of soldiers and farmers.

 Who is Lal Bahadur Shastri?